defendthehoneypot/NamingConvention/README.md

 | Position             | Description                                                                                                 |
 | -------------------- | ----------------------------------------------------------------------------------------------------------- |
 1-3 | <b>Entity Code.</b>  For objects under control of the <Entity Name> Domain, the example code for this document is “XYZ”.
-4 | This position will use a “.” to delaminate the different positions.
+4 | This position will use a “.” to delimit the different positions.
 5-11 | <b>Service Name.</b>  This will generally be a friendly name to identify what the service account is used for.
-12 | This position will use a “.” to delaminate the different positions.
+12 | This position will use a “.” to delimit the different positions.
 13-15 | <b>Account Type.</b>  The 3 digit code will identify the Active Directory accounts use.
 The authorized options in this category are:</br>SVC - Service Account</br>TSK - Scheduled Task

 Example Service Account Name